La Union: American Colonial Era

 By 1915, under Governor Mauro Ortiz, the Naguilian Road was extended to Baguio, the San Fernando Port became operational, the Balaoan-Bacnotan Road was initiated, and the Baroro and Darigayos Bridges were completed.
-By 1921, over 150 kilometers of roads had been developed, facilitating commerce and the transportation of goods.
+By 1921, over 150 km of roads had been developed, facilitating commerce and the transportation of goods.

 The transition to the Philippine Commonwealth in 1935 granted La Union greater autonomy and opportunities for political engagement, though colonial structures persisted.
 This era fostered local development while reinforcing American influence.
 Full independence remained elusive until the Philippines gained sovereignty in 1946.

 The American colonial period left a mixed legacy in La Union.
 While it brought modernization in education, infrastructure, and public health, it also entrenched colonial dependency and caused lasting cultural and social impacts.
 The memory of resistance and the province's enduring struggle for identity continues to shape its historical narrative and aspirations for self-determination.

 As the Filipinos awaited independence under the Tydings-McDuffie Act, World War II erupted, further delaying their aspirations for sovereignty.